-Recipients must maintain residency in Minnesota, within 75 miles of the Twin Cities, during the mentorship year.
+Recipients must maintain residency in Minnesota, within 75 miles of the Twin Cities, during the mentorship year and have the legal right to work in the United States.
 Current or past Playwrights' Center Core Writers or recipients of other Playwrights' Center writing fellowships are not eligible to apply.
 Participants may apply to repeat the Mentorship for a second year, but may not repeat the program more than once.
 Students who will be in K-12 education programs during the mentorship year are not eligible.
 Students enrolled in undergraduate and graduate degree programs are eligible, provided the artist maintains a current and active professional practice of creating and presenting work to the public.
 Recipients are required to participate in at least one six-week class in the fall and at least one in the winter/spring.

 The Many Voices Mentorship was game-changing for me and gave me confidence and insight into how to begin to navigate a professional career as a theater artist, playwright, writer, and creator.